gwilli95/E-Commerce_Customer_Churn_Prediction_Pipeline/readme.md

 ## Project Overview
 ### Data Used
 This project uses "E-Commerce Dataset," published on Kaggle by user Anagha Paul in October 2024.
-It is a synthetic dataset with a mix of realistic features (8 numerical and 12 categorical) and intentionally missing values, and it is intented for practicing and demonstrating industry-relevant data cleaning, exploration, and modeling.
+It is a synthetic dataset with a mix of realistic features (8 numerical and 12 categorical) and with intentionally missing values, and it is intented for practicing and demonstrating industry-relevant data cleaning, exploration, and modeling.
 Its identifier, used for ingestion via the Kaggle package, is "anaghapaul/e-commerce-dataset."

 ### Model Used
 The model used is Random Forest Classifier from scikit-learn.
 GridSearchCV was used for light hyper-parameter optimization.